Chinese ideals of female beauty: Hair

-Advertising offers insight into the Chinese conception of beautiful hair.
-As of 2004, the consumption of cosmetics and hair products in China had grown over the past twenty years from 25 million US dollars to 6 billion US dollars, and brands are eager to advertise their products to the growing market.

-Contemporary sinophone shampoo commercials aimed at female consumers typically portray the same beauty ideal when it comes to hair: long, shiny, dark, and sleek.
-The thirty second clips usually feature a solitary model with a thick, glistening mane.
-She may be engaged in any activity – simply lounging around the house or, as in the case of one commercial, jumping out of an airplane – and her hair is in constant motion.
-The commercials characterize the model's animated and lively hair as strong, shiny, long, and soft.
-Often, a male gaze on the model sexualizes and eroticizes the hairstyle.
-Sometimes a male character appears, usually to approve of or admire the gorgeous hair the product had created, but often the male gaze is implied.
+On a woman, long, shining black hair is regarded as exceptionally beautiful, particularly when its growth is strong and luxuriant.

 Double eyelid

 Double eyelids are unconditionally considered beautiful in East Asian society.
 The double eyelid is a crease in the small flap of skin that covers the eye.
-It has been estimated that 40–60% of East Asians lack this upper eyelid crease, giving them a monolid appearance.
+It has been estimated that 17–32% of Chinese women lack this upper eyelid crease, giving them a monolid appearance.
 However, this is not ideal when it comes to Chinese beauty.

 A study looked at which type of eyelid was considered most attractive on Chinese women.
 Edited photographs of young Chinese women's eyes were presented to the test participants.
 It found that there was significant preference for the double eyelid while the single eyelid was considered to be the least attractive.
 Because of this, many Chinese women go through a surgery that creates a fold in the upper eyelid giving them the double eyelid.
 This procedure, called blepharoplasty, typically costs around $3,000.
 During this 30 minute surgery, doctors cut, fold, and stitch the upper eyelids, creating a small crease above the eyelids.
 This operation makes the eye appear larger and more round, giving the woman a more desirable look.